Music & Movement

 MUSIC & MOVEMENT

-Update: Joe Hanson from the PBS blog It's Okay to be Smart has a short video highlighting this research:
+Update: Joe Hanson from the PBS site It's Okay to be Smart has a short video highlighting this research:

 also has a nice review of this study with figures, videos, and sound files here.